 We’ve compiled a “bucket list” for ice cream and pizza (and donuts, cheese curds, burgers, pretzels, hot dogs, nachos, guacamole, cinnamon rolls, pie, mac and cheese, grilled cheese, hot chocolate, salad (!), and cocktails both slushy and “to go”!) so it’s only logical to hone in on something that everyone seems to love, in one form or another: barbecue.
 Or barbeque.
 Or Bar-B-Q. Or BBQ.

-As always, for the purposes of these lists, we avoid national chains.
+As always, for the purposes of these extremely non-scientific lists, we avoid national chains.

 Black Dog Smoke & Ale House (320 N. Chestnut St., Champaign; 201 N. Broadway Ave., Urbana): What more can be said about Black Dog?
 It is considered among the best BBQ restaurants in Illinois, if not the Midwest.
 Perhaps the most appreciated menu item are the burnt ends, but you can’t go wrong no matter which way you turn.

 Hickory River Smokehouse (1706 N. Cunningham Ave., Urbana): Hickory River has grown into five locations, but the business has been well established along Cunningham Avenue in Urbana (with multiple names) for a while.
 It is Texas-style barbeque, which is to say the smoky sauce (we prefer the mild sauce) makes it special, especially when spread across the beef brisket.
 Don’t miss the smoked turkey.
 Look for another Hickory River coming to southwest Champaign?

-Kag’s Bar-B-Q (North Gilbert Street, Danville): Kag’s is legendary in Danville.
+Kag’s Bar-B-Q (N. Gilbert Street, Danville): Kag’s is legendary in Danville.
 It is a food truck that typically sits near the 500 block of North Gilbert.
 (Just look for the line of customers.)
-Kag’s has been in place for decades, and it offers ol’ fashioned, home-cooked barbecue.
+Kag’s has been in place for decades, and it offers old-fashioned, home-cooked barbecue.
 We prefer the rib tips.

-Humble Hog (125 S. Market St., Paxton): From the quaint wood-floored interior to a menu that includes pulled pork, smoked turkey and smoked sausage, the Humble Hog is so good that people don’t think twice to drive 35 minutes to get there.
+Humble Hog (125 S. Market St., Paxton): From the quaint wood-floored interior to a menu that includes pulled pork, smoked turkey and smoked sausage, the Humble Hog is so good that people don’t think twice about driving 35 minutes to get there.
 We love the burnt ends with mild sauce.